 We also offer a leading Asia IP platform.
 Our Chinese IP litigation practice is rated Tier 1 by Asia Legal Business, and we have long acted for the leading Japanese electronics manufacturers in U.S. and Japanese patent disputes.

 Clients such as Oracle, Facebook, Microsoft and DISH Network call on our Supreme Court & Appellate practice for their most important appeals.
 And we win – sometimes against all odds.
 We saved DISH Network from a life-threatening injunction and Facebook from the Winklevoss twins.
-We prevailed in Microsoft in a privacy case that riveted the tech industry, where we prevented the U.S. government from seizing customer data from overseas..
+We argued before the Supreme Court on behalf of Microsoft in a historic data privacy case and made the argument that Congress should clarify the issue at hand, not the courts, which Congress eventually did through enacting the CLOUD Act.
 As for patent appeals, the Federal Circuit is our home court – we’ve argued more than 50 IP appeals and filed 20 amicus briefs in just the last 24 months, and one of our lawyers literally wrote the book on arguing patent appeals before the Federal Circuit.

 We prevailed in one of the biggest employment cases against the tech sector when we clinched a total defense verdict for Kleiner Perkins against former partner Ellen Pao.
 With our client’s reputation on the line, we steadily chipped away at Pao’s discrimination claims.
 The Recorder called our team’s cross-examination of the plaintiff "masterful," while The New York Times billed the case as a "battle between legal powerhouses."
-As the number of gender discrimination individual suits and class actions is increasing, we are helping the best known tech companies defend them, such as SpaceX and Twitter.
-We also help our clients beat trade secrets claims, for example clearing the way for Mark Hurd to join Oracle.
+We scored back-to-back wins for tech titans Microsoft and Twitter in major gender discrimination cases, referred to as “the barometer for gender bias litigation in the tech industry.”
+We also help our clients beat trade secrets claims, for example, clearing the way for Mark Hurd to join Oracle.